alimkarimi/flood_prediction/README.md

 # Flood Prediction
 Flood prediction is a difficult problem.
-This repo represents code for the 2024 NeurIPS workshop proposal paper accepted to the workshop "Tackling Climate Change with ML"
+This repo represents code for the 2024 NeurIPS workshop proposal paper accepted to the workshop "Tackling Climate Change with ML".
+Hammed A Akande, Valerie Brosnon, David Quispe, Nicole Mong’are, and Asbina Baral have also contributed to the proposal.

 Flood prediction is difficult because there are very sparse true positive observations.
 The proposal paper outlines a method to first establish a baseline in Kenya and then to leverage pretrained models to generate more training points.
 With these additional training points, deep learning theory suggests that higher order models